Global search

 Due to Eric’s poor health, his common law claim was expedited and listed for trial within weeks of his deteriorating health.
 The matter was resolved only hours before the trial was due to commence.

-However, following the settlement of Eric’s common law claim, Amaca has not paid the settlement monies owed.
+However, following the settlement of Eric’s common law claim, Amaca refused to pay the settlement monies owed.

 The James Hardie Trust Scheme